International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_2_0_Connector.md

 ## IDS Connector Functions

 The IDS Connector must include some essential functionality in its Connector Core Service(s).
-The functionalities can be implemented in individual Mirco services or as a single comprehensive software block.
+The functionalities can be implemented in individual mirco services or as a single comprehensive software block.
+In addition, the services do not have to be provided over the same infrastructure.
+For example, it is possible to distinguish between the Data Plane and the Control Plane.
+The Control Plane covers all aspects from identity management, over the creation and discovery of data offers, to the negotiation of contracts.
+Lastly, the Control Plane also triggers the Data Plane after negotiating used technologies first.
+The Data Plane is treated separately from the Control Plane, as it can use a different transfer protocol.
+While the data offers and contracts are negotiated using e.g., an IDS protocol, the data transfer and storage of huge amounts of data can performed “out-of-band” with low latency using an appropriate technology.
+The modularity allows this to be substituted or augmented.
+Moreover, multiple transfer mechanisms to support diverse data types can be used in parallel.
+With this, the IDS Connector solves key aspects of how to handle streaming, large data transfer, and hyper scaling.

 ![Connector Functional View](media/connector_functional_view.png)
 #### _Fig.
 3.5.2.0.2: Connector Functional View_

 The individual functionalities of the Connector Core Service(s) are shown in Figure 3.5.2.0.2 and described below:

-- _Authentication Service_
+- The _Authentication Service_ holds the necessary information to authenticate the IDS Connector from/to other backend systems and/or the system access from/to the IDS Connector from other IDS participants.
+For security reasons, we recommend a clear separation of the internal and external access credentials.
+However, from a functionality perspective it is one function
+.
+The _Authentication Service_ provides a Configuration interface and can offer an interface to connect custom authentication services.
+In order to authenticate incoming and outgoing connections it holds
+	- the Key/Trust Store for the _IDS Protocol(s)_,
+	- the Authentication Credentials for the access of the _Data Management_ and _Data Exchange to external systems, and
-- _Data Exchange_
+	- the Information for the Access Control of the _Data Exchange_ and _Data Management_ to the IDS.
+- The _Data Exchange_ component provides or requires interfaces to exchange Data with other IDS Participants (Providers/Consumers).
+The Component can be deployed also on another infrastructure then the IDS Protocol(s) component and it is possible to have more then one Data Exchange component.
+The _Data Exchange_ component does not support IDS specific interfaces and does not understand the IDS information model.
 - _IDS Protocol(s)_
 - _Remote Attestation_
 - _(Audit) Logging Service_